acorncom/yii2-advanced-with-vagrant/README.md

 With the information above you can connect to the MySQL server running on the virtual machine.

+### Import database

+If file exists `database.sql.gz` in the main directory (where the Vagrantfile is), puppet will import the database.

 ## Virtualhost

 Per default the variable `MAGE_IS_DEVELOPER_MODE` is set to true.